Certainty Blog

 Analyze Phase

 The third phase of the DMAIC process is to analyze the data collected in the previous phase and identify the root causes of the problem.
-This involves exploring the relationships between the current process inputs and outputs, testing hypotheses, and verifying their impact on the process.
-The main activities in this phase include:
+In particular, this involves exploring the relationships between the current process inputs and outputs, testing hypotheses, and verifying their impact on the process.

 • Performing a data analysis using appropriate tools and techniques such as histograms, Pareto charts, scatter plots, correlation analysis, regression analysis, etc.